For the very latest advice about library services and resources please check the news items available from the Library homepage.

 You can return books to the Library - books can be returned through the slots in the partition wall next to the Library Issue Desk.
 Further detail is available online on our Borrowing webpage.
 Borrowed items can also be returned at the Virgil Building during its advertised opening hours

-If your loans are due for return shortly and/or your membership is expiring but you cannot get to the University to return items, please contact us via firstname.lastname@example.org for advice.
+If your loans are due for return shortly or your membership is expiring but you cannot get to the University to return items due to isolation, illness or travel restrictions, please contact us via email@example.com for advice and assurance.

 Please contact Issue Desk staff via firstname.lastname@example.org for any further advice about returning books.